tico24/tico24.github.io/_posts/2020-10-02-playing-with-sorry-cypress-and-kubernetes.md

 - [Sorry Cypress](https://sorry-cypress.dev/) is an open source tool that aims to replace the Dashboard aspect of Cypress and it seems to do a decent job.
 You need to self-host it and are therefore responsible for its upkeep and the storage of potentially large screenshots/images.
 If you’re looking at Sorry-Cypress from a pure cost-saving perspective I wouldn’t expect to save much, especially when you factor in the time to install and maintain it.

 - [Kubernetes](https://kubernetes.io) is a container orchestration tool... but hopefully you’ve heard of that one.
 If you haven’t, I imagine this will be an even more boring article than I expected.

+tl;dr: The YAML to deploy Sorry Cypress to Kubernetes can be found here:

+Sorry Cypress has already been containerised by the developer and he has included some docker-compose examples.
+Unfortunately there arent any Kubernetes examples - this will hopefully be addressed soon as I'll be including the examples in this post in a pull request.
+While docker compose and Kubernetes share the same language in YAML, there is no direct correlation between the two so a small amount of work is needed to translate from one to the other.